 Controlled substances include illegal drugs, prescription medications, over-the-counter drugs, and synthetic drugs.
 Controlled substances in Colorado are classified by schedule, based on their medically accepted uses and the potential for abuse.
 Oxycontin is a Schedule II drug, which have a high potential for abuse.
 Other Schedule II drugs include Vicodin, morphine, cocaine, and methamphetamines.1

 Oxycontin is legal to possess and use only with a valid prescription from a licensed practitioner for medical treatment.2 However, that individual cannot give or sell their prescription or Oxycontin to another person.
 Selling or dispensing legally prescribed Oxycontin to another is a criminal offense.

 Under Colorado law, the unauthorized use of a controlled substance, including Oxycontin, is a level 2 drug misdemeanor.
-Under CRS 18-18-404, before March 1, 2020, the penalties for using Oxycontin without a prescription include a maximum of 12 months in prison and a fine of up to $750.
+This carries:

 - Probation of up to 1 year;

 - Possibly 120 days in jail (or 180 days in jail for a 3rd or subsequent offense); and

 However, if it is your first drug offense, you may be eligible for a diversion program to avoid jail time and have your charges dismissed upon successful completion of a drug education and treatment program.